Why Use Current Software Components?

 Hidden Cost of Backport

-Writing code for older versions of libraries, frameworks or runtimes means backporting to older application interfaces and features.
+Writing code for older versions of libraries, frameworks, or runtimes means backporting to older application interfaces and features.
 For example, if you do not have access to auto-closable resources, you have to write your own framework and software checks guarantying closing system resources.
 You should always free system resources in your application.
-The literature states this is neither straightforward nor error free.
+The literature states this is neither straightforward nor error-free.
 It is the root reason why such a feature was added to Java.

 Teams often forget the consequences of back porting.
-Later, when you adopt a more modern version of your dependencies, you have to remove all this now spurious code and migrate to the build-in concept.
+Later, when you adopt a more modern version of your dependencies, you have to remove all this now spurious code and migrate to the built-in concept.
 Otherwise, the code is no more maintainable and changes are error-prone.

 In other words, you have to twice work when backporting, once to build it in, and a second time to later remove it.
 This solution is certainly not the most economical one.